Sweet rom-coms to stream if you’re obsessed with To All the Boys I’ve Loved Before

 11. Alex Strangelove (2018)

-Another lovable Netflix Original, Alex Strangelove centres on a high school student who plans to lose his virginity to his long-time girlfriend.
+Another loveable Netflix Original, Alex Strangelove centres on a high school student who plans to lose his virginity to his long-time girlfriend.
 However, things get more complicated when Alex meets a charming gay kid from the other side of town and starts to question his sexuality.
 Thus begins a rollercoaster adventure of love and sex, as Alex tries to navigate his newfound feelings.

 The movie hits a lot of familiar beats but never fails to charm, delivering an absorbing story with a powerful message.
 It also features some funny scenes and has a lot of heart, so it’s perfect if you’re suffering from To All the Boys I’ve Loved Before withdrawal.